Douglas MacArthur: Champagne-Marne offensive

-Brigadier General MacArthur in the center in his unauthorized WWI uniform.
-He never wore a helmet, even in no man's land, and he would always wear that modified hat.
-His uniform was completely different from his four subordinates in the photo.
+MacArthur (center) in his unauthorized uniform.
+He never wore a helmet, even in no man's land, and wore a modified cap.

-Upon the recommendation of Menoher, MacArthur was awarded his first "star" when he was promoted to brigadier general on 26 June.
-At the age of just thirty-eight, this made him, at the time, the youngest general in the AEF.
-This would remain the case until October when two other men, Lesley J. McNair and Pelham D. Glassford, both being thirty-five, also received promotion to brigadier generals.
+On the recommendation of Menoher, MacArthur was promoted to brigadier general on 26 June.
+This made him, at 38, the youngest general in the AEF until October when Lesley J. McNair and Pelham D. Glassford, both 35, received promotion.

-Around the same time, the 42nd Division was shifted to Châlons-en-Champagne to oppose the impending German Champagne-Marne offensive.
-Général d'Armée Henri Gouraud of the French Fourth Army elected to meet the attack with a defense in depth, holding the front-line area as thinly as possible and meeting the German attack on his second line of defense.
+Around the same time, the 42nd Division was shifted to Châlons-en-Champagne to oppose the German Champagne-Marne offensive.
+Général d'Armée Henri Gouraud of the French Fourth Army elected to meet the attack with a defense in depth.
 His plan succeeded, and MacArthur was awarded a second Silver Star.
 The 42nd Division participated in the subsequent Allied counter-offensive, and MacArthur was awarded a third Silver Star on 29 July.

-Two days later, Menoher relieved the fifty-eight-year-old Brigadier General Robert A. Brown of the 84th Infantry Brigade (which consisted of the 167th and 168th Infantry Regiments and the 151st Machine Gun Battalion) of his command and replaced him with MacArthur.
+Two days later, Menoher relieved Brigadier General Robert A. Brown of the 84th Infantry Brigade of his command and replaced him with MacArthur.
 Hearing reports that the enemy had withdrawn, MacArthur went forward on 2 August to see for himself.
 He later wrote:

-It was 3:30 that morning when I started from our right at Sergy.
-Taking runners from each outpost liaison group to the next, moving by way of what had been No Man's Land, I will never forget that trip.
+I will never forget that trip.
 The dead were so thick in spots we tumbled over them.
 There must have been at least 2,000 of those sprawled bodies.
 I identified the insignia of six of the best German divisions.
 The stench was suffocating.
 Not a tree was standing.
 The moans and cries of wounded men sounded everywhere.
 Sniper bullets sung like the buzzing of a hive of angry bees.
-An occasional shellburst always drew an angry oath from my guide.
-I counted almost a hundred disabled guns various size and several times that number of abandoned machine guns.

-MacArthur reported back to Menoher and Major General Hunter Liggett, the commander of I Corps (under whose command the 42nd Division fell), that the Germans had indeed withdrawn, and was awarded a fourth Silver Star.
-He was also awarded a second Croix de guerre and made a commandeur of the Légion d'honneur.
-MacArthur's leadership during the Champagne-Marne offensive and counter-offensive campaigns was noted by General Gouraud when he said MacArthur was "one of the finest and bravest officers I have ever served with."
+MacArthur reported to Menoher and Major General Hunter Liggett, the commander of I Corps, that the Germans had indeed withdrawn.
+He was awarded a fourth Silver Star, a second Croix de guerre, and was made a commandeur of the Légion d'honneur.